Black bamboo is one of the most sought-after and visually striking types of bamboo. But despite the name, there isn’t just one “black bamboo.”

 If you only have one bamboo plant in your garden, black bamboo might not be your first choice.
 If you have several, however, then adding a black species for a bit of variety is a great idea.
 The contrast of black bamboo poles amidst a grove of greens and yellows can produce a striking effect.

 Even so, black bamboo does look beautiful on its own.
 Because of its bright green foliage, you already get that sense of contrast just between the leaves and the culms.
-To really highlight the beauty of your exotic specimen, you can try training some small spotlights on them.
+To really highlight the beauty of your exotic specimen, you can try training some small spotlights on it.
 The nighttime lighting, shining up from below, can really showcase the vibrant colors and create interesting shadows on your bamboo.

 In addition to beautifying your garden, black bamboo can also be harvested and used for making some lovely arts, crafts and furniture.
 Even if you have no woodworking skills, you can gather a few canes of bamboo in a tall, oriental vase and stand them in a corner for a dash of Feng Shui.
 Or use a pole for something as simple as a curtain rod.
 And with a bit more carpentry prowess, you can make some wind chimes, a picture frame, or even a bamboo coffee table.